High sensitivity optomechanical reference accelerometer over 10 kHz

-We utilized a telecom laser at a wavelength of $\lambda=1550$\,nm with moderate power of approximately 1\,mW.
-A plane-concave fiber-based micro-mirror Fabry-P\'erot cavity was built to operate in reflection as the optical sensor.
+In the optical detection scheme, we utilized a telecom laser at a wavelength of $\lambda=1550$\,nm with moderate power of approximately 1\,mW.
+A plane-concave fiber-based micro-mirror Fabry-P\'erot cavity\cite{BIBREF14a,BIBREF15} was built to operate in reflection as the optical sensor.
 The mechanical oscillator ground platform and the moving mass were equipped with collinear V-grooves as alignment canals for the fiber-based mirrors.
 The flat input mirror consists of a perpendicularly cleaved, dielectrically coated fiber (99.7\%$\pm0.05\%$).
 The concave cavity end mirror consists of a CO$_2$ laser ablated fiber tip with a high reflectivity dielectric coating (8ppm)\cite{BIBREF15}.
 The resulting cavity characteristics were measured to be: finesse $\mathcal{F}=1600$, optical quality factor $Q_\mathrm{opt}=3.5\times10^5$, and visibility $\gamma=96\%$.
+The optical output of the Fabry-P\'erot cavity in reflection is a function of the laser wavelength $\lambda$, yielding a signal $V(\lambda)$ at the photoreceiver given by,